-You will be asked about symptoms and health history.
+Thalassemia is often found during childhood.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-A blood test will measure levels of:
+Thalassemia is diagnosed with blood tests.

-Treatment will be based on the type and severity of anemia.
-Mild forms may not need treatment.
+Treatment will be based on the type of thalassemia a person has.
+Mild forms may not need to be treated.
 More severe forms may need:

 Blood cells are formed in the bone marrow.
 A bone marrow transplant uses healthy cells from a donor to grow new bone marrow.
 This can let the body grow healthy red blood cells.
 It may be a cure for some people.
-However, there can be complications from this type of procedure.
+There can be health problems from having this done.
 It can also be hard to find a good match with a donor.
-It may not be an option for everyone.

 The spleen is a small organ near the stomach.
 It helps to recycle old red blood cells.
-Anemia can enlarge the spleen.
-This can make anemia worse.
+Anemia can enlarge the spleen and make it worse.
 The spleen may need to be removed.
 The surgery may help cut back on the number of blood transfusions that are needed.

 Northern California Comprehensive Thalassemia Center